Strategies for Trauma Awareness and Resilience-STAR Training June 11-15, 2014

 is fulfilling this mission in Minnesota and beyond.

 The STAR Training teaches positive productive alternatives to revenge that promote healing and provides a path toward reconciliation.
-STAR graduates are trauma-informed and resilience-oriented and better prepared to assist when confronted with individual and community traumas.
+It is a 4 & 1/2 day research and practice supported academic and experiential education training that has a 12 year national and international reputation of successfully teaching professionals, paraprofessionals, and lay volunteers how to be trauma-informed and resilience-oriented for the benefit of their communities.
+STAR graduates are better prepared to assist when confronted with individual and community traumas.

-The curriculum was developed by internationally-renowned faculty and training staff of the Center for Justice and Peacebuilding at Eastern Mennonite University.
-The STAR Training alumni include 2011 Nobel Peace Prize Laureate Leymah Gbowee and the President of Somalia Hassan Sheikh Mahamud.
+The curriculum was developed by internationally-renowned faculty and training staff of the Center for Justice and Peacebuilding at Eastern Mennonite University, Harrisonburg, VA.
+The STAR Training alumni include Nobel Peace Prize Laureate Leymah Gbowee, the President of Somalia Hassan Sheikh Mahamud, and individuals from the US State Department, Foreign Service, and Military.

-98% of STAR graduates rated the training as “Very Good” to “Excellent”
+98% of STAR graduates rated the STAR Training as “Very Good” to “Excellent”

 100% indicated they recommend the STAR Training to others.